 The procedure is performed with local numbing.
 Patients may feel the initial needle scratch, but the remainder of the procedure is straightforward.

-If the damage to your ears is a result of large gauges, then Dr Hazem Kahlout will remove the surplus skin.
+If the damage to your ears is a result of large gauges, then Dr Hazem Kahlout will remove the stretched skin.
 At the end of the procedure he will close the site with sutures (stitches) to recreate as normal an earlobe shaped as possible.

 Some scarring will results after the earlobe repair procedure is complete.
 Any scarring will fade over time.
 Your earlobes should be back to normal after about four to six months with no signs of prior damage and only faint residual scar.
 You can also have your ears re-pierced a few months after the procedure if you so choose.